Law without law: from observer states to physics via algorithmic information theory: Postulates of an incomplete theory

 \subsection{Algorithmic priors and levels of indeterminism}

-Let us now turn to Postulate (iii), which is closely related to the following question: \emph{which universal machine $U$ should we use in~(\ref{eqActually})?} At first sight, it seems as if the infinitude of universal monotone Turing machines $U$, and the corresponding infinitude of algorithmic probabilities $\p_U$, would make the theory underdetermined.
+Let us now turn to Postulate (iii), which is closely related to the following question: \emph{which universal mixture $\mathbf{M}$ should we choose?
+That is, which universal machine $U$ should we use in~(\ref{eqActually}) to define $\mathbf{P}\equiv \mathbf{P}_U$?} At first sight, it seems as if the infinitude of universal monotone Turing machines $U$, and the corresponding infinitude of algorithmic priors $\p_U$, would make the theory underdetermined.
 Is there a ``correct'' choice of $U$?
 Or can we somehow average over all $\p_U$ in a clever way to fix the probabilities?
 Unfortunately, it can be shown that the answer to this question must be ``no'' as a matter of principle~\cite{StatAlg,HutterOpenProblems,Schack97,SterkenburgThesis}, which can be related to well-known insights from philosophy like ``Goodman's new riddle of induction''~\cite{Goodman}.

 Instead, Postulate (iii) says that it is arbitrary which $U$ to choose --- the predictions of the theory are exactly those that are the same for every $U$.
 In fact, as we shall see, there are \emph{many interesting} predictions that are identical for all $\p_U$.
-This is due to the invariance property: if $U$ and $V$ are universal monotone Turing machines, then there are constants $0<c<C$ such that
+This is due to the invariance property: if $U$ and $V$ are universal monotone Turing machines, then there are constants $0<c<C$ such that $c\, \mathbf{M}_V(x)\leq \mathbf{M}_U(x)\leq C\, \mathbf{M}_V(x)$ for all $x\in\s$.
+Hence $\mathbf{M}_U$ and $\mathbf{M}_V$ will agree on many asymptotic statistical properties, and so will their Solomonoff normalizations $\p_U$ and $\p_V$.

 But shouldn't there be an \emph{actual probability} $\p(a|x)$ of the next bit $a$, given the current observer state $x$?
 How can we have any predictive power whatsoever if we can make $\p_U(a|x)$ equal to basically any real number between zero and one?
 First of all, note that while one is allowed to choose an arbitrary $U$, one is also \emph{obliged to keep it fixed}.
 That is, $U$ is not allowed to be changed after learning a new bit $a$, so we cannot simply make our probabilistic predictions attain arbitrary desired numerical values, independently over time.